aristanetworks/eext-bus/README.md

 [aajith@cd83fcd655da ~] which eext
 /usr/bin/eext
 ```
+Note that the `eext` binary is installed inside the container.

 #### Updating to the latest eext container image.
-If you want to update the eext image, remove the old container and run eextc again.
+If you want to update your container to the latest eext image, just remove the old container and run `eextc` again to create one afresh.
 ```
 ~ @aajith-home-njj5v# docker rm -f ${EEXTC_NAME}
 ~ @aajith-home-njj5v# eextc